 Most higher education institutions offer housing in dormitories.
 Their standards may differ.
 There are usually 2 – 4 students accommodated in one room, but rooms for a single student are also available.
 Rooms are furnished with beds, tables and wardrobes.
 Bathrooms are usually shared between two rooms, or there is a common bathroom for the whole floor.

 Most dormitories have their dining hall or buffet, where meals are available for lower prices and usually are open during the academic year.
-Lunch or dinner costs from €4 to €6.
+Lunch or dinner costs from €2 to €5 with student ISIC card.
 Some dormitories have their own gyms, swimming pools, fitness centres, etc.

 The price per bed varies from dormitory to dormitory, depending on city, location and type of room.
-You can pay from €70 per month up to €170.
+You can pay from €60 per month up to €140.

 The majority of the rooms have internet access.